gnitsche/onepage/README.md

 ### My intention

-> I want a simple responsive fast loading HTML page.
+> I want a simple responsive fast loading HTML page.<br />
-> You can navigate mobile with only one hand!
+> On mobile phones you can navigate with only one hand!

 ### Solution